-For loans of one month or less, you’ll generally repay the money borrowed (plus interest) in one payment, but for loans of more than one month, you’ll generally pay one “instalment” each month.
+For loans of 1 month or less, you’ll generally repay the money borrowed (plus interest) in 1 payment, but for loans of more than 1 month, you’ll generally pay 1 “instalment” each month.
 In the majority of cases, with each instalment you pay off part of the capital (the amount you have borrowed) as well as the interest you have accrued so far.
 This means that your first instalment would mostly go towards paying interest, while your last instalment would mostly go towards clearing the capital.

 Some lenders, however, provide short term loans on an “interest-only” basis.
-That means that each month you pay only the interest that your capital has accrued, and then in the last instalment you’ll pay the interest and clear the capital.
-This might seem like a good idea, because all but the final instalment will be smaller than if you were steadily chipping away at the capital, however, the reality is that you’ll pay more interest overall with an interest-only loan (compared to an interest and capital repayment loan at the same rate).
+That means that each month, you pay only the interest that your capital has accrued, and then in the last instalment, you’ll pay the interest and clear the capital.
+This might seem like a good idea, because all but the final instalment will be smaller than if you were steadily chipping away at the capital.
+However, you’ll pay more interest overall with an interest-only loan (compared to an interest and capital repayment loan at the same rate).

 Although the majority of lenders do not charge a fee to apply for these loans, heavy fees can be incurred if you don’t make payments on time.
-Late payments are also likely to damage your credit rating, and therefore your ability to borrow money in the future.
-Only consider a payday or short term loan if you’re certain you’re going to be able to meet the repayment schedule.
+Late payments are also likely to damage your credit rating and, therefore, your ability to borrow money in the future.
+Only consider a payday or short term loan if you’re certain you can meet the repayment schedule.

-How should I compare payday loans or short term loans?
+How to compare payday loans or short term loans?

 When you’re in urgent need of money, even a bad deal can look good.
 Be sure to compare lenders to get a loan with the best rates that fits your needs.
 Here are some things to consider:

-When you’re considering any loan, it’s a good idea to work out the total amount you’re going to need to repay.
-Lenders should be upfront about this figure, and in many cases it’s a more useful figure than the interest rate.
+When considering any loan, it’s a good idea to work out the total amount you’ll need to repay.
+Lenders should be upfront about this figure, and in many cases, it’s a more useful figure than the interest rate.
 A lower rate might not benefit you if the loan term is longer than you need.
-If there are no penalties for repaying the loan early, and you think you might be able to, then a better rate could outweigh a shorter term.
+If there are no penalties for repaying the loan early and you think you can, then a better rate could outweigh a shorter term.

 How to tell if a short term lender is legitimate